West Papua (province): Religion

+Meanwhile, based on oral history of Fakfak and Kaimana, a Sufi by the name of Syarif Muaz al-Qathan from Yemen constructed a mosque in Tunasgain, which was dated using the 8 merbau woods previously used as ceremonial Alif poles for the mosque around every 50 years, to be from 1587.
+He was also attributed of converting Samay, an Adi ruler of the royal line of Sran.
+Islam only grew in the coastal part of Papua especially in the bird's head areas, and did not spread to the interior part of the island until Dutch started sending migrants in 1902 and exiled Indonesian leaders in 1910 to Merauke.
+Muhammadiyah figures were exiled in Papua and in their exile help spread Islam in the region.
+Later on to help members with education issues, Muhammadiyah only formally sent its teacher in 1933.

+In the province, the city of Manokwari has come to be known as the "Gospel City", as it is directly inland from Mansinam Island where the first European missionaries of Carl Ottow and Johann Geissler, under the initiative of Ottho Gerhard Heldring to reached Papua.
+They were under permission from Tidore Sultanate, who facilitated them with a ship, and connected them with his vassals in the area, like the later Salawati king of Muhammad Amminudin Arfan as their local guide.
+They entered Papua at Mansinam Island, near Manokwari on 5 February 1855.
+The date has become a significant local Christian holiday known as "Gospel Day", celebrated annually across Indonesian Papua.

 Language

 Indonesian is the official language in the Papua Barat province, just like other provinces in Indonesia.
 All road signs and documents released by the provincial government are written in Indonesian.
 However, Papuan Malay is used as the lingua franca of the province, both as a trade language and in inter-ethnic communication.
 Papuan Malay is considered to be similar to Ambonese Malay and Manado Malay language, and is mutually intelligible with Indonesian though it has been highly influenced by local languages.
-Nevertheless, its usage is currently diminishing as the proportion of people who are more fluent in Standard Indonesian is increasing.
+Nevertheless, its usage is currently [when?] diminishing as the proportion of people who are more fluent in Standard Indonesian is increasing.

-The number of local languages used by the native peoples of the Papua Barat province reaches 263 consisting of 5 Austronesian languages and 210 Papuan languages.
+The number of local languages used by the native peoples of the Papua Barat province reaches 34 consisting of approximately 14 Austronesian languages and 20 Papuan languages.

 Regional languages in the Papua Barat province are threatened with extinction, because there are fewer and fewer users.
-At least 10 regional languages spread across 14 major tribes in the province are threatened with extinction, if not immediately documented and preserved.
+Most regional languages in the province are threatened with extinction, if not immediately documented and preserved.
 The threat of extinction is due to economic, educational and political problems.
 The indigenous Papuans who transact on the market will use Indonesian, because the buyers or sellers are migrants or they speak a different Papuan language.
 The need for children to use Indonesian daily and the lack of education in schools about regional languages largely contributes to their disuse and extinction.